 What happens to your digital life when you die.Digital Death

-In the past, when you died, your family would still have your computer, which they either knew the password to or, more likely, the device did not have a password.
-They would find family documents, photos, and videos when going through your machine.
+In the past when you died your family would still have your computer which they either knew the password to or more likely the device did not have a password.
+When going through your machine, they would find family documents, photos and possibly videos.

 Today, you probably store your data in online services like Onedrive, Google Drive, Dropbox and many other “Cloud” storage areas.
-Your family are unlikely to know about all your storage areas and even less likely to have login details, especially if you follow good security practices.
+Your family are unlikely to know about all your storage areas and even less likely to have the login details especially if you follow good security practices.

-Then there is what to do with social media accounts; I still have friends on Facebook who died years ago.
-Facebook allows you to specify a legacy contact, a trusted person who can memorialise your account.
-Google will enable you to set policies about what happens to your data if it is not accessed for some time and allows granting access to a nominated person.
+Then there is what to do with social media accounts; in mine, I still have friends on Facebook who died years ago.
+Facebook allows you to specify a legacy contact which is a trusted person who can memorialise your account.
+Google allows you to set policies about what happens to your data if it is not accessed for some time and allows granting access to a nominated person.

 Will your Cryptocurrency be lost when you die?

 A recent news story is the most extreme example of this problem and involves the CEO of a cryptocurrency exchange who died unexpectedly.
-He allegedly was the only one with access to the passwords, and his death has resulted in the loss of over £110 million of other people’s money.
-Many conspiracy theories claim this is a massive fraud, but that is another issue.
+He allegedly was the only one with access to the passwords, and his death has resulted in the loss of over £110 million pounds of other people’s money.
+There are many conspiracy theories about this being a massive fraud, but that is another issue.

 Planning for your digital death.